 Ruled by one of the last remaining absolute monarchs, it’s a strict Islamic nation with sharia law and no alcohol or nightclubs for its citizens.
 Regardless, foreign workers flood in due to no income tax and a low cost of living.

 Most travelers only come through for a night or two, basing themselves in the capital of Bandar Seri Bagawan, and perhaps taking a day trip out to the Ulu Temburong rainforest if they’ve got the time.

 No matter how long you’re there for, though, you’ll find that staying connected is a simple, inexpensive affair.
 Just don’t expect much from your data speeds!

 Here’s what you need to know.

 There are only two cell service providers in Brunei, DST and Progresif.
-DST has better coverage and an LTE network, while Progresif only offers 3G service, but with better rates for short-term visitors.
+DST has better coverage and an LTE network, while Progresif only offers 3G/HSPA+ service, but with better rates for short-term visitors.